 THE CITY OF FRATTAMAGGIORE

-A rich and industrious city, it arose about 1,200 years ago.
+A rich and industrious city, it was founded around 1,200 years ago.

 It is located a few kilometers north of Naples.

-Thanks to the production of hemp Frattamaggiore had a great economic fortune, in fact, at the beginning of the 1900s and until the advent of synthetic fibers, it was among the richest cities in Southern Italy,
+Thanks to the production of hemp, Frattamaggiore had great economic fortune, in fact, at the beginning of the 20th century and until the advent of synthetic fibres, it was among the richest cities in Southern Italy,

 The word Frattamaggiore has a Latin etymology (Fracta Major).

-“Fracta” means “Bosco”, while “Maior” was added later because a small group of scattered people from Atella settled in that area, giving rise to a new tiny village which was called Frattula, currently Frattaminore, Fratta to distinguish itself from the latter took the name of "Major", "Major" thus becoming "Fracta Maior".
+“Fracta” means “Forest”, while “Maior” was added later because a small group of dispersed Atellans settled in that area, giving rise to a new tiny village that was called Frattula, currently Frattaminore.
+To distinguish itself from the latter, Fratta took the name of “Major”, thus becoming “Fracta Maior”.

 Frattamaggiore boasts belonging to that territory that Pliny the Elder loved to call "Campania Felix", not only for its wealth, in fact, in ancient times it was the most fertile area of the Italian peninsula, but also for its beauty.